wang-yang/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+The code cell I used to filter false positives and method for combining overlapping bounding boxes is `#22` and `#23`.

 I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-The heat maps are tracked over 10 frames.
+From the positive detections I created a heatmap and then thresholded(I use `threashold=1`) that map to identify vehicle positions.
+The heatmaps are tracked over 10 frames.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+Then I assumed each blob corresponded to a vehicle.
+Finally I constructed bounding boxes to cover the area of each blob detected.

+I have try to use `threadhold=2`, but for the last test image below, it will false to track the vehicle.
+So finally I use `threadhold=1`.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here are the result showing the heatmap from a series of frames of video:

-### Here are six frames and their corresponding heatmaps:

-To reduce false positives and combine detected boxes, heat map and thresholding is implemented in cells #21 and 22.
-The results for the test images is as follows:

 ![png](output_images/result1.png)